What happens after I get my DUI?

 Does the camera watch me all the time?

 No. The camera is only there to take digital stills to accompany each breath test.

-How do I know who my monitoring authority is?
+How do I know who my State authority is?

-In Tennessee, your monitoring authority will be the court, probation, or the Department of Safety.
+In Tennessee, your State authority will be the court, probation, or the Department of Safety.